 Point your domain’s DNS A record at your server, then:

-curl -fsSL https://ployer.nusendra.com/install.sh | sudo bash The installer asks for your domain (or auto-detects your IP if you run it non-interactively), generates a JWT secret, installs Caddy, sets up systemd, and prints the dashboard URL.
-HTTPS is provisioned automatically when you use a real domain.
+curl -fsSL https://ployer.nusendra.com/install.sh | sudo bash The installer asks for your domain, or auto-detects your IP if you run it non-interactively.
+It generates a JWT secret, installs Caddy, sets up systemd, and prints the dashboard URL.
+HTTPS gets provisioned automatically once you use a real domain.

-The pitch isn’t “Ployer does everything Coolify does.”
-The pitch is: most self-hosters don’t need everything Coolify does, and they’re paying for it in RAM.
-If you want a Git-driven PaaS workflow on a small server and you’d rather spend your memory on the apps you’re actually running, Ployer is built for exactly that case.
+Most self-hosters don’t need everything Coolify does, and they pay for it in RAM anyway.
+If you want a Git-driven PaaS workflow on a small server and you’d rather spend your memory on the apps you’re actually running, that’s the case Ployer was built for.

 Repo and install instructions: https://ployer.nusendra.com